pnp/blog/content/post/introduction-to-json.md

 > the details tend vary, and it can only store tables (rows and columns)
 > of data.

-JSON data is organized as \"objects\" which contain name/value pairs.
+JSON data is organized as "objects" which contain name/value pairs.
 This example is the first step toward building a profile for Parker, the PnP mascot, who has kindly agreed to share personal information for this article.